Steven Cheung (British political candidate)

 Steven Dominique Cheung (張敬龍; born 7 October 1989) is the first British-Hongkonger to receive the Air League Duke of Edinburgh flying bursary.
-He was the Liberal Democrat Prospective parliamentary candidate for Walthamstow at the 2015 general election.
+He was the Liberal Democrat candidate for Walthamstow at the 2015 general election.
 He is the former Governor and Student Union President of City and Islington College, a British-Hongkonger broadcaster and London 2012 Young Mayor of the Olympic and Paralympic Village, taking the role of a Torch Bearer.
 He is now a pilot.

 He was one of the youngest candidates who stood in the European Parliament elections on 4 June 2009.

 Background

 Born on 7 October 1989, Cheung grew up in Fanling, New Territories, Hong Kong and immigrated with his parents to England when he was 11.
 His father is from Hong Kong and his mother is from the Philippines.
 His father works as a chef and his mother is a dinner lady.
 He speaks Mandarin, Cantonese, English and Tagalog.
 He studied at Highams Park School in Waltham Forest and then took a gap year to stand for the MEP seat.